 List of Assets of Community Value

-The attached table shows the nominations for listing as an Asset of Community Value including the status of the application.
+The Assets of Community Value list shows the nominations for listing as an Asset of Community Value including the status of the application.